 - Pour the cream over the chocolate chips and make sure the chocolate chips are covered in the cream.
 Let it sit for 1 minute and 30 seconds.
 Then, stir until silky smooth.
 If there are any chunks remaining, heat in the microwave for 15 second intervals.
 Cool to room temperature before using.1 cup Semi-sweet chocolate chips, ¾ cup Heavy cream

 - Pour the chocolate ganache over the top of the cheesecake.
 Use an offset spatula to spread the chocolate gently over the edge of the cheesecake to have it drip down.
 Then, smooth the chocolate.
-You can leave it smooth, add a swirl, or make a textured look.

 - Chill in the fridge while you make the chocolate whipped cream.